 Chapter 1: What are accidents and incidents?

-The first chapter of this online course defines “accident” and “incident”, terms which can be used interchangeably.
+The first chapter of this Accident Incident Investigation Online Course defines “accident” and “incident”, terms which can be used interchangeably.
 There are some subtle differences, though, that you should be aware of.

 Chapter 2: Why investigate accidents?

 This chapter explains why companies should investigate an accident or incident when it happens.
 It addresses the benefits of investigations, legal obligations, notification requirements for different types of incidents, first aid record management, and the Worker’s Compensation Act.

 Every accident, no matter how small, is a signal of one or more underlying problems.
 This chapter answers the question “What should be investigated?” using the accident pyramid to explain the significance of investigations.